 Similarly, economic espionage costs the American economy hundreds of billions of dollars per year and puts our national security at risk.
 In these cases, foreign competitors deliberately target economic intelligence in advanced technologies and successful U.S. industries.

-Common Scams and Crimes
+Common Frauds and Scams

 Asset Forfeiture